 I help individuals and their family members at all different places on the continuum of use and recovery.

 I will listen to your concern about how your use or your loved one’s use is affecting your life and how you would like your life to be different.
-I also view substance use and other addictive behaviors in a non-judgmental light by focusing on the impact of the use (ex. fights or disconnection from spouse or children) versus judging someone’s use of a substance or a behavior.
+I also view substance use and other addictive behaviors in a non-judgmental light by focusing on the impact on your life and your loved ones (ex. fights or disconnection from spouse or children, DUI, loss of job, emotional or physical health issues, financial repercussions, etc.) versus judging someone’s use of a substance or a behavior.

 As a certified addiction counselor (CAC III), I can assess whether moderation or abstinence is an appropriate goal.